freeflowuniverse/crystallib/crystallib/readme.md

 ## Install Hero

-hero is our "hero" tool to execute 3script, deal with git, ...
+hero is our "hero" tool to execute heroscript, deal with git, ...

 hero will be installed in